instrumentisto/rsync-ssh-docker-image/README.md

 Concrete `N` image revision tag of the concrete minor `X.Y` [Alpine][1] version.

-Once build, it's never updated.
+Once built, it's never updated.

 This is a multi-platform image.